mkroli/shurl/README.md

 ShUrl
 =====
-An URL shortener which uses Cassnadra.
+An URL shortener which uses Cassandra.

 Installation (Docker Compose)
 -----------------------------